marcobuys/coding-best-practices/README.md

 - Use version control tools
 - Use one monorepo
 - Use constants instead of hardcoded strings
-- User static functions when possible
+- Use static functions when possible
 - Place 1 class in 1 file
 - Keep functions shorter than 10 lines
 - Keep classes shorter than 100 lines